This discreet newsletter will teach you how to give him freaky oral sex & make him scream your name in bed. Click here to get it.

 If you jump in too soon, you could have a negative experience that could be avoided or, even worse; someone could get hurt.

 Even if you eventually wind up dominating your man hardcore with whips and blades, don’t expect to do that from the beginning.
-Learning how to be dominant and, perhaps more important, be a good domme to a partner takes time.
+Learning how to be dominant and, perhaps more importantly, be a good domme to a partner takes time.
 Being a good dominant requires experience.

 You should start with activities that are less intense or extreme (remember: just playing with power exchange can make things feel more intense!).
 This way, if something goes wrong, it’s much easier to handle because it’s your responsibility as the dominant to take charge if things go wrong.
 Knowing you can handle any little — or big — bumps in the road will give you the confidence to tackle more intense types of play and to react calmly when something goes awry.